eee4017/vpic-GPU/README.md

-# Vector Particle-In-Cell (VPIC) Project
+# Vector Particle-In-Cell (VPIC) GPU version

 VPIC modfied version with GPU support for Student Cluster Competition 19, SC19

 This repository is fork from https://github.com/lanl/vpic.
+Please refer to the original project for detail information.

-We do not guarantee the correctness of the answer.
+We do NOT guarantee the correctness of the answer.

 NTHU, Taiwan

-Contributers of vpic-GPU:
-@eee4017 @zlsh80826 @ttpssabc

 ## Compile

+`arch/cuda` contains compile arguments designed for Nvidia&reg; Tesla&reg; V100.

 ```
 module load cuda/10.0